drshahizan/learn-github/task/readme.md

 ## 4. Basic GitHub Operations
 - Star: Understanding and using the "Star" feature

-Fork a repo
-Cloning your forked repository

-A fork is a new repository that shares code and visibility settings with the original “upstream” repository.
-Forking a repository

-- Fork: Forking a repository and contributing to open source projects
+- Fork a repo: Creating a forked repository and contributing to open-source projects
+- Cloning your forked repository: Cloning a repository to your local machine
-- Add file: Creating and adding files to a repository
+- Adding files to a repository: Creating and adding files to a repository
-- Edit file: Modifying and updating existing files in a repository
+- Modifying files in a repository: Editing and updating existing files in a repository
-- Delete file: Removing files from a repository
+- Deleting files from a repository: Removing files from a repository

-writing on GitHub
+### Writing on GitHub
-Creating or editing your profile README
+- Creating or editing your profile README
-Adding an image
+- Adding an image
-Adding a table
+- Adding a table
-Adding a collapsed section
+- Adding a collapsed section
-Adding a quote
+- Adding a quote
-Adding a comment
+- Adding a comment

-Creating diagrams
-Creating Mermaid diagrams
-Creating GeoJSON and TopoJSON maps
-Creating STL 3D models
+- Creating diagrams: Mermaid diagrams, GeoJSON and TopoJSON maps, and STL 3D models
-Saving your work
+- Saving your work

 ## 5. GitHub Desktop
-- Clone: Cloning a repository to your local machine
+- Clone: Cloning a repository to your local machine using GitHub Desktop
-- Commit: Committing changes to a repository
+- Commit: Committing changes to a repository using GitHub Desktop
 - Delete: Removing repositories from GitHub Desktop

 ## 6. GitHub Profile
 - Customizing your GitHub profile
 - Adding a profile picture and bio
 - Showcasing your contributions and projects

--
-## Session 1
+## Session 2
-## Create a repo
+### Create a repo
-Create a repository
+- Creating a new repository
-Commit your first change
+- Commit your first change to the repository

 ## Settings
+- Managing repository settings

 ## Add collaborator
+- Inviting collaborators to your repository

+## Insights
+- Utilizing GitHub's Insights feature to gain valuable project statistics

 ## 7. GitHub Pages
 - Setting up a GitHub Pages website